lindenmp/rs-fMRI/README.md

 #### QC.m

 This script computes the quality control benchmarks outlined in the above pre-print and produces the corresponding figures.
-To reproduce the figures, the user will need to download the processed data from Figshare (see above) and edit the directories accordingly (see % Set project variables)
+To reproduce the figures, the user will need to download the processed data from Figshare (see above) and edit the directories accordingly (see % Set project variables).

 Example:

 Assuming a user has downloaded all the contents of the Figshare to their desktop (~/Desktop/), the following snippet should allow the user to reproduce the figures.

 	% ------------------------------------------------------------------------------